drewboardman/csv_parser_haskell/README.md

 To Do
 ------
 a.
-Not write all of the rows to terminal
-  - instead maybe give the count?
-b.
 Maybe write each row to file as you get it
   - don't hold the whole thing in memory
-c.
+b.
 Figure out a way to not need to change the function that Main calls
   - instead maybe give it a cli or something that asks if I want to:
     + generate
     + parse (maybe takes a filepath)
+c.
+Try it on a csv with 10's of millions of rows